Circuit realization and hardware linearization of monotone operator equilibrium networks: From kernel behaviors to equilibrium networks

 We now consider the subcircuit formed by shorting input ports (setting $\mathbf{v}_\text{in} = 0$), replacing output ports with open circuits (setting $\mathbf{i}_\text{out} = 0$) and replacing diodes with ports.
-The resulting circuit has impedance matrix $H$.
-Its port graph is a Lagrangian tree with every edge oriented towards the common node.
-It follows from \cite[Lemma 4.1]{Chen2019}, \cite[Thm.
-3]{Brown1961}, \cite{Guillemin1960} that $H$ is diagonally dominant with nonpositive off-diagonal entries and positive diagonal entries.
+The resulting circuit has admittance matrix $H$ mapping $\mathbf{v}_\text{diode}$ to $\mathbf{i}_\text{diode}$.
+Its port graph is a Lagrangian tree with every edge oriented towards the common node, hence $H$ is a \emph{nodal} impedance matrix and therefore a weighted Laplacian.
+In particular, $H$ is diagonally dominant with nonpositive off-diagonal entries and positive diagonal entries \cite[Lemma 4.1]{Chen2019}, \cite[Thm.
+3]{Brown1961}, \cite{Guillemin1960}.

 Since $H$ is full rank, it is positive definite.
 Finally, signature symmetry of $\tilde H$ implies symmetry of $H$.
 It follows that $H$ is a Stieltjes matrix.
 That $D_{22}$ is Stieltjes is proved in an analogous manner, but shorting the diodes (setting $\mathbf{v}_\text{diode} = 0$) and replacing the output ports with open circuits (setting $\mathbf{i}_\text{out} = 0$). \end{proof}

-The fact that $H$, $D_{11}$ and $D_{22}$ are Stieltjes matrices restricts the class of maps that may be learned.
+The fact that $H$ and $D_{22}$ are Stieltjes matrices restricts the class of maps that may be learned.
 It will be investigated in Section~\ref{sec:cascades} how interconnecting multiple crossbar arrays can be used to alleviate this issue.
 Stieltjes matrices, and the more general class of M-matrices, have a long history in the study of electrical networks \cite{Stieltjes1887}, and have attractive computational properties.
-For example, it is known that Successsive Over-Relaxation (SOR) converges for Stieltjes matrices with an easily calculated near-optimal relaxation factor \cite[$\S$12.2, Thm 2.1]{Young1971}.
+For example, it is known that Successive Over-Relaxation (SOR) converges for Stieltjes matrices with an easily calculated near-optimal relaxation factor \cite[$\S$12.2, Thm 2.1]{Young1971}.
 SOR can be used to calculate the circuit gradient using equilibrium backpropagation \cite{Winston2020}, however experimentally it does not perform as well as Douglas-Rachford with the optimal step size of \cite{Giselsson2017}.
 In the following section, we will show that the gradient can also be computed directly in hardware.